Skip to main content

 Foundations in Criminal Justice

-Law and Justice is funded by the James Irvine Foundation as part of its Linked Learning initiative.
-Because of Irvine’s support, the units are available to download for free.
+The Law and Justice curriculum is available at no cost.
+It is funded by the the James Irvine Foundation as part of its Linked Learning initiative.
+Professional development services are provided by Education Development Center, Inc.